Ashishwayachal12/Group-Chatting-Application/README.md

 Implementation Details:

+##Server:

-Server: The server uses ServerSocket to accept incoming client connections.
+The server uses ServerSocket to accept incoming client connections.
 Each client is handled in a separate thread to manage concurrent interactions.
 The server maintains a list of active clients and broadcasts messages to all connected clients.

+##Client:

-Client: The client uses Socket to connect to the server.
+The client uses Socket to connect to the server.
 It includes a graphical interface built with Java Swing and AWT for sending and receiving messages.
 Each client runs in its own thread to handle incoming messages asynchronously.

+##Threads and I/O:

-Threads and I/O: The application uses threads to handle multiple clients concurrently.
+The application uses threads to handle multiple clients concurrently.
 BufferedReader and BufferedWriter are used for reading from and writing to sockets.

 Feel free to modify the content according to your preferences or add any additional information relevant to your project.

-Contact:
+##Contact:

-For any questions or inquiries, please contact your-
+For any questions or inquiries, please contact me-

      ashishwayachal14@gmail.com.